 This simple driveway does have two disadvantages: Shells aren’t super comfy to step on with bare feet, and they are prone to pesky weeds.

-If you want a big driveway and are willing to sacrifice some grass to get it, check out this concrete slab driveway that’s reminiscent of a giant puzzle.
+If you want a big driveway and are willing to sacrifice some grass to get it, this concrete slab driveway that’s reminiscent of a giant puzzle might be your best option.
 For more visual interest, the sleek gaps between the concrete slabs could be filled with pea gravel or a drought-tolerant ground cover.
-The only downfall with this driveway idea is that it might require a bit of maintenance to keep all those cracks weed free.
+The only downfall with this driveway idea is that it might require a bit of maintenance to keep all those cracks and patterns weed free.